CorneliusBlasko/GoTPatchNotes/README.md

 - Due to player complaint, we have reverted changes to Jamie from last patch.
 He no longer has a conscious perk.
 However, Brienne's virginity level will remain the same.
 - In order to support new NPC load, Elephants were removed from the upcoming patch notes.
 - Valyrian steel items now Heirloom quality and can no longer be traded across accounts.
-- Dagger Item [ Martin's Fury ] removed from game and exploit corrected.
+- Dagger Item [Martin's Fury] removed from game and exploit corrected.
+- [Starbucks mug] item removed.

 ## MISCELLANEOUS